Gowee/chnroutes-cfworker/README.md

 - **Parameters:**
     - `countries`
         - Comma-separated list of countries represented by 2 letters [Country Code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
         - A leading `!` indicates excluding all following countries.
-For example, `!CN` which indicats all countries/regions except mainland China in registries specified below.
+For example, `!CN` will cover all countries/regions except mainland China in registries specified below.
 A single `!` indicates all countries.
 And so on...
     - `registries`
         - Comma-separated list of [registries](https://en.wikipedia.org/wiki/Regional_Internet_registry): AFRINIC, APNIC, ARIN, LACNIC, RIPE.
 Or `All` for all the five.
         - Excluding is not supported.